spotify/confidence-sdk-swift/README.md

 ### Running tests

 IT tests require a Confidence client token to reach remote servers.
 The token can be created on the Confidence portal.
-The Confidence organisation used for IT tests is named `konfidens-e2e` (you may need to request access).
+The Confidence organization used for IT tests is named `konfidens-e2e` (you may need to request access).

 The tests use the flag `test-flag-1` and the client key can be found under `Swift Provider - E2E Tests` in the console.